 Yes, mostly.
 I want to work with the one person within your nonprofit who is primarily responsible for marketing decisions and implementation.
-I realize that this work is often shared by several people, but this mentoring program is really designed for a person whose primary job (and career goals) are centered on nonprofit marketing, and who doesn't have much additional, consistent help on staff.
-If you are an executive director who does it all, you are also welcome.
-Regardless of the size of your organization overall, the program is designed for the very small communications department.
-If you have a staff of people helping you do this work, this is not the right program for you.
-Instead you should talk to me about private mentoring/consulting for you and your staff.
+I realize that this work is often shared by several people, but this mentoring program is really designed for a person whose primary job (and career goals) are centered on nonprofit marketing.

 You are certainly welcome to share materials with others on staff, and co-workers are welcome to sit in on our private monthly consulting calls.
 However, to keep the group focused and cohesive, I ask that just one person from your nonprofit participate on the monthly group calls and in the private Facebook group.

 But because of the way the program is structured, I can provide this six-month mentoring program to you for just $3,000, which can be paid online in 6 monthly installments of $500.
 If you can pay your full fee upfront, you can save $500 and pay just $2,500.
-Either way, a deposit of $500 is required to hold your place when your application is approved, and that will be applied to the payment due in July.
+Either way, a deposit of $500 is required to hold your place when you register and that will be applied to the full payment due.